rpdelaney/l4d2-tourney-rules/rules.md

 ##Section 5: Match scheduling and match rules

 #####5.1 Rounds and scheduling
 Pairings and brackets for each round will be posted weekly on Monday.
-Results must be submitted by the following Sunday at midnight [TIME ZONE].

 ######5.1.1 Scheduling deadline

-Matches must be scheduled by the posted scheduling deadline.
-Scheduled match times can be submitted by posting in the tournament thread only.
+Matches must be scheduled before the following Wednesday at midnight.

-Teams are encouraged to begin negotiating the schedule early;
-irreconcilable conflicts must be brought to the attention of the staff before the scheduling deadline.
+Teams are encouraged to begin negotiating the schedule early; conflicts must be brought to the attention of the staff before the deadline.

 ######5.1.2 Reporting deadline

-Results must be posted with a screenshot to the thread for the round on L4DNation.
-Failure to report weekly round results by the deadline will result in a double forfeit.
+Results must be submitted, with a screenshot, by the following Sunday at midnight.
+Failure to report weekly round results before the deadline will result in a double forfeit.
+Under no circumstances whatsoever will extensions be granted.

-######5.1.3
+######5.1.3 Scheduling duties
 Any player on the roster may perform scheduling duties.

 ######5.1.4